Eddendum/Eddendum/AboutME.md

-- 👋 Hi, I’m @Eddendum
+- 👋 Hi, I’m Eddie
-- 👀 I’m interested in sewing, HR best practice, DIY's and traveling
+- 👀 I’m interested in sewing, HR best practices, DIY's and traveling
-- 🌱 I’m currently learning JavaScript for backend development, app development, and software engineering
+- 🌱 I’m currently learning JavaScript to potentially work on backend, app, and software development
-- 💞️ I’m looking to collaborate anything that increases my knowledge of programming languages
+- 💞️ I’m looking to collaborate on anything that increases my knowledge of the programming languages
-- 📫 How to reach me Github mainly or IG
+- 📫 How to reach me Github mainly

 <!---
 Eddendum/Eddendum is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.